mth/yeti/doc/reference.rst

     RefOp       = FieldRef / MapRef / (SP (ObjectRef / "->" SP Primitive));
     CRefOp      = FieldRef / MapRef / (SP (ObjectRef / "->" SP CPrimitive));

-Reference operators are with highest precedence and thereby work on simple `expressions`_.
+Reference operators have highest precedence and thereby work on simple `expressions`_.

 The ``->`` operator is a function from standard library that is used